TheoBortoletto/Python-Exercices/README.md

 # Python-Exercices

-Python exercices seen in ESPM, Python Brasil and a few exercises from 'rmveiga' -> GIT-HUB.
+Python exercices seen in ESPM, Python Brasil, exercises from 'rmveiga' -> GIT-HUB and a few exercises made by me.